VoldyMoldy/MarioPartyDSMinigameAutomator/Readme.md

    - tkinter

 ## Use

+1. Open DeSmuME and ensure that View > Window Size is set to 1 and View > Magnification Filter is set to Nearest 2X.
+This is to ensure the image recognition in the scripts works properly
-1. Open your rom of Mario Party DS using DeSmuME.
+2. Open your rom of Mario Party DS and enter the minigame mode.
-2. Through the minigame mode menu, start any of the supported minigames and then start the corresponding python file to automatically play the game.
+3. Through the minigame mode menu, enter free play and set up a two player match.
+4. Start any of the supported minigames and then start the corresponding python file to automatically play the game.